python/typeshed/README.md

     $ git submodule init
     $ git submodule update

-and occasionally you will have to repease the final command (`git submodule update`) to pull in changes made in the upstream typeshed repo.
+and occasionally you will have to repeat the final command (`git submodule update`) to pull in changes made in the upstream typeshed repo.